shreejalt/freematch-pytorch/README.md

   --seed SEED           Seed
 ```

-To execute the training, execute the command `python3 main.py --config-file config/cifar10/freematch_cifar10_10.yaml`
+To execute the training, execute the command

+`python3 main.py --config-file config/cifar10/freematch_cifar10_10.yaml`

 This will start the training by running the `train()` function in `trainer.py`.

 You can also use your model checkpoints to validate the results.
-Run the command `python3 main.py --validate-only --config-file config/cifar10/freematch_cifar10_10.yaml --resume logs/freematch_cifar10_10/model_ckpt/best_checkpoint.pth`.
+Run the command <br\>

+`python3 main.py --validate-only --config-file config/cifar10/freematch_cifar10_10.yaml --resume logs/freematch_cifar10_10/model_ckpt/best_checkpoint.pth`.